indykish/dotfiles/README.md

-# My development setup
+# Kishore's development setup

-This repo contains my bash, vim and other (.) files.
+This is an opinionated repo that contains out bash, vim and other (.) files.

 > This is an opioniated repo for [Kishorekumar Neelamegam](https://www.linkedin.com/in/kishorekumarneelamegam/?originalSubdomain=in).
-I am recording my setup just so i dont forget how to bring back my workstation when there is a crash
+> We have recorded our setup just so we dont forget how to bring back the workstation when there is a crash

 # OS